hybridgroup/gobot/platforms/tinkerboard/README.md

-# Tinkerboard
+# Tinker Board

-The Tinkerboard is a single board SoC computer based on the Rockchip RK3288 processor.
+The ASUS Tinker Board is a single board SoC computer based on the Rockchip RK3288 processor.
 It has built-in GPIO, PWM, SPI, and I2C interfaces.

-For more info about the Tinkerboard, go to [https://www.asus.com/uk/Single-Board-Computer/Tinker-Board/](https://www.asus.com/uk/Single-Board-Computer/Tinker-Board/).
+For more info about the Tinker Board, go to [https://www.asus.com/uk/Single-Board-Computer/Tinker-Board/](https://www.asus.com/uk/Single-Board-Computer/Tinker-Board/).

 ## How to Install

-Info here...
+We recommend updating to the latest Debian TinkerOS when using the Tinker Board.

+You would normally install Go and Gobot on your workstation.
+Once installed, cross compile your program on your workstation, transfer the final executable to your Tinker Board, and run the program on the Tinker Board as documented here.

 ```
 go get -d -u gobot.io/x/gobot/...